-The Credit Institutions Law requires that the Group segregate 10% of its net income for the year to the statutory reserves up to the amount of its paid-in capital stock.
+The Credit Institutions Law requires that the Bank segregate 10% of its net income for the year to the statutory reserves up to the amount of its paid-in capital stock.

 Stockholder contributions may be reimbursed to the stockholders tax-free, to the extent that the tax basis of such contributions equal or exceed stockholders' equity.
+Retained earnings on which no income taxes have been paid, are subject to income taxes in the event of distribution to stockholders.

-The un-appropriated retained earnings of subsidiaries may not be distributed to the Group's stockholders until these are received by way of dividends.
+The un-appropriated retained earnings of subsidiaries may not be distributed to the Bank's stockholders until these are received by way of dividends.
 Also, gains from marking to market investment securities and derivative transactions may not be distributed until realized.